Data-driven registration and modeling of brain deformation for image-guided neurosurgery: Grand challenges for brain image registration

 The BraTS-Reg (2022) challenge established the first large-scale public benchmark for deformable registration between preoperative and follow-up MRI scans of patients with diffuse gliomas.
 It aimed to evaluate algorithms under realistic clinical conditions using $259$ multi-institutional patient pairs of multi-parametric MRI data (T1, ceT1, T2, and T2-FLAIR).
 Ground-truth correspondences were provided via expert-annotated landmarks, and submissions were evaluated using Median Euclidean Error (MEE), robustness, and the percentage of voxels with non-positive Jacobian determinant (the last not used for method ranking).

-Most of the top-performing methods have already been described in Section~\ref{sec:missing_correspondences}, and Table~\ref{tab:challenges_results} summarizes the quantitative results of the leading submissions.
-These approaches combined learning-based registration with IO postprocessing and IC constraints to address missing correspondences caused by tumor resection.
-In addition to those methods already discussed, the second-place method by \citet{grossbrohmer2022employing} employed the ConvexAdam framework \citep{siebert2024convexadam}, integrating MIND-SSC features with convex correlation-based optimization and subsequent Adam-based optimization to refine deformations to be smooth and inverse-consistent.
+Most of the top-performing methods have already been described in Section~\ref{sec:missing_correspondences}, and Table~\ref{tab:challenges_results}-A reports the official challenge rankings of the leading submissions.
+These methods jointly employed pre-alignment, deep neural networks, inverse-consistency analysis, and per-case test-time instance optimization as a post-processing refinement stage to address missing correspondences caused by tumor resection.
+In addition to those methods already discussed, the second-place method by \citet{grossbrohmer2022employing} combined MIND-SSC features with a two-stage optimization strategy, yielding smooth and inverse-consistent deformations.

-The BraTS-Reg results highlighted that hybrid registration strategies combining DL with an IO postprocessing step remain the most effective for addressing resection-induced brain deformation.
-Further details about the challenge and datasets are available in~\cite{baheti2021brain}.
+The BraTS-Reg results highlighted that hybrid registration strategies combining DL with an IO refining step are some of the most effective methods for addressing resection-induced brain deformation.
+Beyond the ranked test set, the challenge also reserved a separate cohort of $49$ external OOD cases to explore how well methods generalize to unseen data \citep{baheti2024brain}.
+A notable observation is that the classic ANTs (SyN) baseline \citep{avants2008symmetric, avants2011reproducible} performed on par with the top learning-based submissions, specially on the OOD cohort, where the leading methods were statistically indistinguishable from one another.
+Further details about the challenge and datasets are available in~\citet{baheti2024brain} and on the official challenge website\footnote{\url{https://www.med.upenn.edu/cbica/brats-reg-challenge/}}.